sabrinasadik/www_threefold.io/www.threefold.io/content/tokens/benefits.md

 # value-Backed
 value_img = "/svg/ic-benefits-01.svg"
 value_header = "Value-Backed"
 value_content = "100% of ThreeFold Tokens are asset backed by the fastest growing commodity in the world, the internet.
-Tokens only get generated when servers get connected to the internet.
+Tokens are only generated when servers are connected to the internet.
 Each token is at least 6 times undervalued compared to the commercial value of the newly connected capacity."

 # Reliable & Secure
 reliable_img = "/svg/ic-benefits-02.svg"